pyridine/ITWSCBot/README.md

 to remove all instances of obscene words from the english words, and pipe that to a new file.

-Note that  I am removing all occurrences of the obscene words, even if they occur as substrings or not.
+Note that  I am removing all occurrences of the obscene words, even when occurring as a substring.
 I am falling prey to the [Scunthorpe Problem](https://en.wikipedia.org/wiki/Scunthorpe_problem).
 But I think the resulting list is more interesting with so many common words removed.